MicrosoftDocs/iis-docs/iis/wmi-provider/httptracingsection-class.md

 ---
 title: "HttpTracingSection Class"
-description: This article details the syntax and methods used for the HttpTracingSection class. ms.date: "10/07/2016" ms.assetid: 038d500a-3026-be97-4539-205311ac53c3
+description: The HttpTracingSection class corresponds to the <httpTracing> section in ApplicationHost.config and is used for Event Tracing. ms.date: "10/07/2016" ms.assetid: 038d500a-3026-be97-4539-205311ac53c3
 ---